Tech / AI

 2. Is Your Source Low Resolution?

-One of the most common causes of a blurry picture on a flat-screen LCD TV (or monitor) is a mismatch between the content’s resolution and the native resolution capability of the screen.
+One of the most common causes of a blurry picture on a flat-screen LCD TV is a mismatch between the content’s resolution and the TV’s resolution capability.

-There are various methods of “upscaling” lower-resolution images to high-resolution displays, and they all have varying levels of success.
+There are several ways to “upscale” low-resolution images to high-resolution displays, and they all have varying levels of success.
 Going from FHD to UHD is straightforward since it involves making groups of four pixels act as a single pixel.
 Whenever the resolution of the source image divides evenly into the target screen’s resolution, you’ll get a softer image, but it will still look good.

 3. Change Your Upscaling Settings (Or Your Upscaler)

-Various TVs and set-top box devices offer different options regarding how they should scale lower-resolution sources to a higher-resolution screen.
+Various TVs and set-top box devices offer different options regarding how they scale lower-resolution sources to higher-resolution screens.
 We can’t be very specific here because different devices and TVs have other names and menu systems.
 So you’re better off looking in your manual or online for anything to do with “upscaling” and your devices.

 One important tip we can give you is to avoid having the TV itself do the upscaling.
 High-end televisions may have superior upscaling technology, but mid-range and low-end sets generally don’t have the processing power to upscale with good results.